trabdlkarim/trabdlkarim.github.io/resources/faqs.md

 # Troubleshooting

+TODO

 ---

 # About

 ## Who maintains TAK PI?

+TODO

 ## What powers TAK PI?

+TODO

 ## Can I depend on TAK PI being available?

+TODO

-## How can I contribute to TAK PI?
+## How can I contribute to a TAK PI Project?

+TODO

-## How do I keep up with upcoming changes to TAK PI?
+## How do I keep up with upcoming changes to TAK PI Projects?

+TODO

 ## What does the "beta feature" badge mean?
 What are ppindex's current beta features?

+TODO

 ## How do I pronounce "TAK PI"?

+TODO